awsdocs/aws-cloudtrail-user-guide/doc_source/turn-on-cloudtrail-in-additional-accounts.md

 1. Choose **Turn On**\.

-In about 15 minutes, CloudTrail starts publishing log files that show the AWS calls made in your accounts in this region since you completed the preceding steps\.
+CloudTrail starts publishing log files that show the AWS calls made in your accounts in this region\.
+CloudTrail typically delivers logs within an average of about 15 minutes of an API call\.
+This time is not guaranteed\.
+Review the [AWS CloudTrail Service Level Agreement](http://aws.amazon.com/cloudtrail/sla) for more information\.

 ## Using the CLI to Turn on CloudTrail in Additional AWS Accounts<a name="turn-on-cloudtrail-in-additional-accounts-cli"></a>